Table of Contents:

 Purpose

-The LCA Commons API provides public access to life cycle data for research and analysis in various fields including agriculture, energy, transportation, construction, defense, and environmental.
+The LCA Commons API provides public access to life cycle data for research and analysis in various fields including agriculture, energy, transportation, construction, defense, and environment.
 This guide is designed to help users—whether new to the API, developers, or researchers—retrieve datasets, access group and repository information, and utilize LCA Commons' resources through easy-to-use API calls.
 It provides clear instructions on how to interact with the public API, allowing seamless integration of LCA data into applications and research tools.
 By following this guide, users will understand how to access various types of public data without needing authentication, enabling them to gather information for use in their projects, research, or analyses.

 Key Concepts